RShaunak22/TF-Exploration-in-Asthma/README.md

 # TF-Exploration-in-Asthma
-This is a repository for the files used in my MSc Project entitled: Identifying Key Transcription Factors in the Airways of Asthmatics Individuals
+This is a repository for the files used in my MSc Project entitled: Identifying Key Transcription Factors in the Airways of Asthmatic Individuals